 I could handle the dead bugs, cob webs and the broken glasses….but I could not handle…

 The filthy set of upper dentures!!!
 I should have kept them and scared Grammie with them…set them inside her desk drawer…hahaha!

 Good Greif!
 I am gagging right now!
 How disgusting is this???
-My friend was laughing so hard at my reaction.
+My kids were laughing so hard at my reaction.
 I opened that drawer and let out a little scream…and then started to gag.
-She thought it was hilarious!
+They thought it was hilarious!